gvigliecca/hopfield/README.md

 # hopfield
-Implementation of a Hopfield neural nework in Python.
+Implementation of a Hopfield neural nework in Python and a study of its storage capacity.